 Debt issuance fees, which are recorded at cost, net of amortization, are amortized over the life of the respective debt agreements utilizing the straight-line method.
-Unamortized debt issuance costs related to the Company's credit facility are recorded in other noncurrent assets on the Company's Consolidated Balance Sheet.
+We had approximately \$0.2 million and \$0.1 million of unamortized debt issuance costs as of year-end December 31, 2024 and 2023, respectively.
+Unamortized debt issuance costs related to the Company's credit facility are recorded in other noncurrent assets on the Company's consolidated balance sheets.